SaishRedkar/FilmyBot/README.md

 The next step is to create a bot user for our Slack team and obtain the API access token.

+Create a new bot user by following the [create a new bot user](https://my.slack.com/services/new/bot) instructions on the [Bot Users pages](https://api.slack.com/bot-users)

+Copy the bot API access token and export is an environment variable named SLACK_BOT_TOKEN

+        export SLACK_BOT_TOKEN='your Slack API token'

+# Getting the bot ID
+Run the get_botid.py script to get the bot ID

+    python get_botid.py

+The id returned by this script is your bot ID which you'll be using in the filmybot.py script to start the Slack bot.
 ![](https://media.giphy.com/media/ATHbDClEEA1m8/giphy.gif)